Teekay1702/News-App/README.md

    npm install
    npm install react-router-dom

+4. Add a .env file in the root directory and add the API key:

-4. Start the development server:
+5. Start the development server:
    ```bash
    npm run dev